Cultured buttermilk is more than just soured milk used for baking. It is a delicious probiotic beverage with a slightly

 - Fermented buttermilk is perfect for smoothies.

 - We use it instead of milk on our cereal in the morning.
 (I’m not even sure my kids know what cereal tastes like without fermented dairy)!

 - Culturing milk with buttermilk is a great way to preserve milk while camping or traveling.
 It doesn’t need to be kept cool.

-Buttermilk can be made by fermenting milk with a buttermilk culture.
 Cultured buttermilk is a flavorful and probiotic drink.
 It is a delicious substitute for yogurt and perfect for baking!
 See the sections above for advice on where to find the culture in your grocery store and how to maintain it so you can keep making buttermilk!